 On March 21, 1960, the Sharpeville police opened fire on 20,000 people who gathered outside their police station to protest apartheid.
-The famed Mama Africa — or Miriam Makeba — lost two members of her family in that hail of gunfire and, in a roundabout way, her South African passport.
-The Sharpeville Massacre was the moment for Makeba when her personhood became inextricable from her anti-apartheid views, and the eventual casualty of her insistence that her increasingly “political” music was merely the truth was her nationality.
+The famed Mama Africa — or Miriam Makeba — lost two members of her family in that hail of gunfire and, in a roundabout way, her access to South Africa.
 Already a long time resident of the United States, Makeba’s South African citizenship was officially revoked by the apartheid state in 1962.

-Though she wouldn’t be able to return to her homeland until 1991 at the prodding of Nelson Mandela himself, the years between saw her traveling, performing, and living all over the world.
+Though she wouldn’t be able to return to her homeland until 1991, the years between saw her traveling, performing, and living all over the world.
 She made best friends of folks like Harry Belafonte, Nina Simone, and Dizzy Gilespie while recording several albums, embarking on many tours, and generally maintaining wild success in her music career.

 3. Matthew Henson